fpga-open-speech-tools/utils/s3/README.md

     - Click `Next`
 5. On the `Specify stack details` pages
     - Enter a stack name.
 This is the name of the CloudFormation Stack.
     - Enter a bucket name.
 This is the name of the S3 Bucket that will be used by the FrOST Web App and it must conform to the [S3 Bucket Naming Rules](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules).
 This is the only time to change the name of the bucket.
+The FrOST Web App **DOES NOT** support `.` in the S3 Bucket Name, even though this is a valid bucket name.
     - Click `Next`
 6. On the `Configure Stack Options` page, leave the defaults and click `Next`
 7. On the `Review` Page, scroll to the bottom and click `Create stack`